ebsp/resting/readme.md

 - `ResourceArrayField`
 - `StringField`

 You may define your own depending on your needs.
-Each field type implements `protected function setMutator($value)` which is responsible for casting and/or validating the field input when being set.
+Each field type implements `public function set($value)` which is responsible for casting and/or validating the field input when being set.

 An instance of a field type is defined on each of the resource’s properties through the resource’s constructor.
 For instance if the resource expose an attribute `id` the corresponding field type could be `IntField`